AmrMomtaz/Face-Recognition/README.md

 # Face-Recognition
-Face Recognition using PCA and LDA
+In this repository We will make face recognition by dimensionality reduction and then using k-nearest neighbour and tune its parameters